 Product management vs project management

-To the uninitiated, product management and project management sound similar enough that it might be hard to tell them apart.
+To the uninitiated, product management and project management sound so similar it might be hard to tell them apart.
 And while they do share some similarities, there’s a simple, easy-to-remember difference between the two; product managers plan the strategy, and project managers execute it.
 Think of the product manager as a football coach.
 They figure out the team’s overall strategy, come up with plays, and make game-day decisions that keep their team playing at their best.
 Conversely, a project manager is a quarterback.
 They keep the team together throughout the game, call the shots between plays, and make sure everyone’s executing on the coach’s strategy.

 This means that product managers and project managers have an inherently collaborative relationship.
 When a product manager develops their strategy and builds a product roadmap, they’re relying on the project manager to turn these into deliverables that can be delegated to various teams.
 Likewise, the project manager depends on the product manager’s ability to re-assess the strategy if need be.

-What makes for good product management?
+What are essential skills for product management?

 Like project managers, product managers need the right skills and techniques in order to accomplish all they set out to do.
 After all, lackluster product management can make the difference between a product that takes over the market and one that doesn’t even make it to launch.